 Chances are you won’t have a good wifi connection or signal to get data while travelling overnight on a bus.

 Even buses that promise WiFi aren’t that reliable and it’s deathly slow as everyone else is using it.
 Download some audio books (I’ve really been enjoying ‘You are Badass’) or podcasts (my favourite currently is The Receipts Podcast.

 Or, do what I did throughout our trip to South America and load up an iPad with episodes of your favourite TV show.
 Our choice was Breaking Bad and it kept us going for 3 months!

 Bring some snacks

-Whilst overnight buses do have scheduled stops you can’t guarantee when they’re going to be.
+Whilst overnight buses do have scheduled stops you’re never really sure when they’ll happen (if at all!).
 There’s almost nothing worse than your stomach rumbling or being thirsty and not knowing when you’ll be able to solve that problem.